rishavghosh605/Andrew_NG-Coursera-Machine-Learning-Solutions/README.md

 # Andrew_NG-Coursera-Machine-Learning-Solutions
-My solutions for Andrew NG's Machine Learning in Coursera
+My solutions for the weekly assignments of Andrew NG's Machine Learning in Coursera